IMPORTANT INFORMATION ABOUT SESSHINS IN 2021

-Some of the information about sesshins on this page is not applicable this year due to the pandemic and the fact that the Zen Center is closed.
-However, specific dates and the application link are correct.
-Despite the fact that sesshins will not be conducted in the usual way, the general spirit of sesshin remains the same—a period of increased and intensified zazen undertaken with the intention of silence throughout the day and attentively focusing on practice no matter what you are doing.
+While some of the information on this page is applicable only to residential sesshins, the specific dates and the application link are correct.
+And, the spirit of sesshin remains the same—a period of increased and intensified zazen undertaken with the intention of silence throughout the day and attentively focusing on practice no matter what you are doing.

-Teisho (Zen talks by the teacher) and dokusan or private instruction are essential elements of sesshin along with zazen and kinhin.
+Teisho (Zen talks by the teacher) and dokusan or private instruction are essential elements of sesshin along with zazen.
 In sesshin, this intensification of practice is accomplished with the support of others who are following the same schedule.
-Although this may be more difficult to do at home, with advanced planning, it is possible.
+While this may be more difficult to do at home, with advanced planning, it is possible.
 It is up to each person to keep the spirit of sesshin as well as they can.

 Before applying to sesshin, it is imperative that you consult with family members about your sesshin expectations.
 Don't wait until the last minute to do this.
 The success of your virtual sesshin depends upon good communication with those with whom you share living space.